-Let's be real, the world of internships is a game of chance.
-The stereotypes about fetching coffee and making copies sadly don't exist for no reason.
-If you want to be sure your internship is going to be a worthwhile learning experience, Germany is the place to go.
+Let's be honest, the world of internships is a game of chance.
+Sadly, the stereotypes about fetching coffee and making copies exist for a reason.
+If you want to be sure your internship will be a worthwhile learning experience, Germany is an excellent place to go.

-In Germany, an internship -- or praktikum -- is an integral part of the education process, and it's not just something to look good on a resume but significant practical training.
-This means there are plenty of internship opportunities and they are often well-established and challenging (in a good way!).
+In Germany, an internship -- or praktikum -- is an integral part of the education process.
+Since it's not just something to look good on a resume but is significant practical training, there are plenty of internship opportunities.
+Additionally, they are often well-established and challenging (in a good way!).

-Interning overseas is in Germany is sure to be a profound professional and cultural experience, but here are a few insider tips for interning in Germany to make sure you it's the best it can be.
+Interning in Germany is sure to be a profound professional and cultural experience, but here are a few insider tips for interning in Germany to ensure it's the best it can be.

 1. Know Your Industry and Internship Expectations

-In Germany, students start focusing on their majors, or more like career concentrations, in high school.
-By college they have a career path and it is expected that they will do an internship that exactly fits their university major.
-That means that your German supervisor will expect that you, like a German counterpart, will be able to jump right into things at the workplace.
+In Germany, students focus on their majors, or more like career concentrations, in high school.
+By college, they have a career path, and it is expected that they will do an internship that exactly fits their university major.
+That means that your German supervisor will expect that you, like your German counterparts, will be able to jump right into your work.

 One German stereotype that generally does hold true is their regard for timeliness.
 Be on time to work.
 Be on time for meetings and appointments.

-Once you know what your internship is and generally what it will encompass, make sure you know the basic ins and outs of how the industry works and the basic skills you'll be expected to have.
-It would also be beneficial to make sure you know the basic German vocabulary for any technical terms that might be used in your position or industry.
+Once you know what your internship is and generally what it will encompass, ensure you understand the basics of how the industry works and the skills you'll be expected to have.
+It would also be beneficial to have a familiarity with the German vocabulary for any technical terms used in your position or industry.

 2. Study Up On The Language and Culture